-The PET/CT Imaging Center of NW Florida is an Independent Diagnostic Testing Facility located in Suite 124 of the Payne Building on Sacred Heart Hospital’s main campus in Pensacola, Florida.
+The PET/CT Imaging Center of NW Florida is an Independent Diagnostic Testing Facility located in Suite 110 of the Airport Medical Building on Airport Boulevard in Pensacola, Florida.
 The Center has been performing PET/CT scans since 2005.
-It is staffed by 5 nuclear medicine technologists with over 50 years of combined experience in the field of PET/CT.
-The studies are interpreted by 2 radiologists with over 40 years of diagnostic imaging experience.
-The Center is accredited by the American College of Radiology in Oncology and Brain imaging.
+It is staffed by 5 nuclear medicine technologists with over 50 years of combined experience in the field of PET/CT, and the studies are interpreted by 2 radiologists with over 50 years of diagnostic imaging experience.
+Our scans are performed on a state of the art Siemens Biograph Vision 450 camera.
+It is the only digital PET/CT scanner in the area.
+The Center is accredited by the American College of Radiology in Oncology and Brain Imaging.
 The mission of the Center is to provide our patients with compassionate care in a professional environment to obtain the best possible imaging study for them and their referring physician.

 Our Doctors and Staff